A wonderfully unpretentious country pub with stylish rooms and lodges at great rates

 Above are 8 bedrooms - stylish and comfortable, though none are big.
-You get rolltop baths, fresh flowers, and beds are topped with Siberian goosedown; hot water bottles and tea cosies add a homely vibe.
-Couples love the hideaway location, and it's a good option for families, with a large garden, a play area, a family suite, baby monitors and self-catering lodges nearby.
+You get rolltop baths, fresh flowers, and beds are topped with Siberian goosedown; hot-water bottles and tea cosies add a homely vibe.
+Couples love the hideaway location, and it's a good option for families, with a large garden, a play area, a family suite and baby monitors.
 As we said, many things to many people.

 Reviewed by Michael Brandon

 - Well placed for exploring Wiltshire: you're 20 minutes from Longleat and Stonehenge, half an hour from Bath, and surrounded by classic English countryside for hiking, shooting, fishing and golf